lfit/itpol/linux-workstation-security.md

-steal active sessions from other tabs, capture input entered into the browser, etc. Using two different browsers, one for work/high security sites, and another for everything else will help prevent minor compromises from giving attackers access to the whole proverbial cookie jar.
+steal active sessions from other tabs, capture input entered into the browser, etc. Using two different browsers, one for work/high security sites, and another for everything else will help prevent minor compromises from giving attackers access to the whole cookie jar.
 The main inconvenience will be the amount of memory consumed by two different browser processes.

 Here's what we recommend: